our authors

 Memoir

 Rory Cellan-Jones was the BBC’s principal technology correspondent until 2021.
-He now writes an influential Substack column on medical innovation and tech.
-Through this and his twitter following @ruskin147 he spreads awareness of technological developments in the fi elds of medicine, health care and – more specifically – Parkinson’s.
-Together with Jeremy Paxman and several others he has begun a new podcast on Parkinson’s called Movers and Shakers.
-He also shares the progress of #SophiefromRomania.
+He now writes an influential Substack column Always On, and through this and his Twitter account @ruskin147 he spreads awareness of technological developments in the fields of medicine, health care and – more specifically – Parkinson’s, as well as sharing the progress of #SophiefromRomania.
+Together with Jeremy Paxman and several others he hosts Movers and Shakers, a podcast about Parkinson’s, which won the 2024 Broadcasting Press Guild’s Podcast of the Year award.
+His other books are Dot.Bomb: The Rise and Fall of Dot.com Britain, Always On: Hope and Fear in the Smartphone Era and, out in autumn 2024, Sophie From Romania: A Year of Love and Hope with a Rescue Dog.

 Eve Claxton